kota-yata/moqtail/moqtail-core/README.md

 - serializer/deserializer for all control messages at `src/messages`
 - serializer/deserializer for data streams at `src/dataStreams`
 - serializer/deserializer for packagers at `src/packagers`

+## Web Tester
+Test UI is available at `moqtail-core/web-tester/`.
+Run `make core-web-tester` to start a local web server and open the tester in your browser.